Cornell-Tech-Urban-Tech-Hub/BusObservatory-API/src/pages/index.md

 ## 5. Get More Data With A Python Script

 Those who want to retrieve more route-hour bulk data sets are encouraging to develop their own programmatic approaches to requesting hour sequences or multiple routes.
-For example, the following Python function:

-- takes a system id, a route, and a start and end time in ISO8501 format as arguments;
-- generates a list of dates and hours within this interval;
-- retrieves the bulk data for each our from the Bus Observatory API;
-- combines these responses into a single Pandas dataframe; and,
-- writes the combined dataframe to a Parquet file.
+For example, the following Python function takes a system_id, a route, and a start and end time in ISO8501 format as arguments; generates a list of dates and hours within this interval; retrieves the bulk data for each our from the Bus Observatory API; combines these responses into a single Pandas dataframe; and, writes the combined dataframe to a Parquet file.

     import pandas as pd